Elementary Grades follow STEM curriculum programs such as Fusion Science, NSTA Resources, and Project Lead the Way's LAUNCH.

 Art and Music

 Art and music education at Forest Heights STEM Academy will encompass traditional activities such as choir and band as well as technology-based experiences.
-All students will gain exposure and experiences to familiarize them with graphic arts and design as applied arts.
+All students will gain exposure and experience to familiarize themselves with graphic arts and design as applied arts.

 English Language Learner Support